You are currently viewing What to Wear as a Female Civil Engineer

 Sketch of a skirt suit outfit for a civil engineer for an in-house meeting with clients.

-• Keep your accessories simple.
-A men’s watch or women’s chronograph or a designer watch in minimalist style like shown in the post at the link.
-Go for modest jewelry like pearl or diamond-like studs, a short necklace or a brooch, a nice silky scarf.
+• Go modest on jewelry with pearl- or diamond-like studs, a short necklace or brooch, a nice silky scarf.
 Anything dangling is annoying when you answer the phone or may become a safety issue.

-• Wear basic loafers or lace-up oxfords that match or work with the color of your pants.
-The same color elongates your legs and let’s you look taller and slimmer than you are.
-Shoes can really make an outfit. #professionalstyle Click To Tweet
+• Wear basic loafers or lace-up oxfords in the color of your pants to give the illusion of being taller and slimmer than you are.

 civil engineer sketch of woman engineer in casual Friday look with hard hat

-Sketch of female civil engineer Casual Friday outfit with blouse and dark jeans, pearl necklace and hard hat.
-Ok, flats, but I can’t sketch myself without heels. 😉
+Sketch of female civil engineer in Casual Friday outfit with blouse and dark jeans, pearl necklace and hard hat.
+Ok, flats, but I can’t sketch myself without heels.

 What Not to Wear as a Woman Civil Engineer